 How Remote Video Monitoring Prevents Crime

-Remote video monitoring adds an active response layer to traditional camera systems.
+Remote video monitoring adds a proactive response layer that traditional cameras cannot provide.
 With this approach, AI-enabled cameras detect unusual activity such as:

 - A person entering a property after hours